 I use marine geophysics to study how the Earth’s tectonic plates form, bend, break, subside, and slide past each other.
 I’m interested in the large-scale processes that shape the Earth’s crust and upper mantle, and how these processes affect people, leading much of my research to focus on the complex interactions that occur at plate boundaries.
-I mainly focus on acquiring, processing, and interpreting seismic reflection data but also incorporate a variety of other geophysical techniques to further deepen our understanding of the tectonic setting.
+I mainly focus on active source seismic data but also incorporate a variety of other geophysical techniques to further deepen our understanding of each tectonic setting.

 Hawaiian-Emperor Seamount Chain

 Starting at the Big Island of Hawaii and extending to the Aleutian Trench, the Hawaiian-Emperor Seamount Chain is a classic example of a hotspot seamount chain.
-Check out our blog for information on a recent seismic cruise series using R/V Marcus G. Langseth and stay tuned for future publications.
+Check out our blog for information on a recent seismic cruise series using R/V Marcus G. Langseth and click below for some initial publications.

 A previous sonar cruise on the Hawaiian Ridge up to just NW of Kure and Midway Atolls mapped 19 seamounts and discovered deep guyots, likely old preexisting Cretaceous seamounts, intertwined with ones from the Hawaiian Chain.

 - Kelley, C., Smith, J.R., Miller, J., Tree, J., Boston, B. et al., (2015) New Insights from Seafloor Mapping of a Hawaiian Marine Monument. link

 These regions where plates collide produce some of the largest earthquakes, create huge tsunamis, and contain highly deformed belts of rock.
 My work on subduction zones has covered a range of settings, from the incoming plate to the inner accretionary prism and overlying forearc basin.